sotanigawa/sotanigawa.github.io/index.md

 ### Publications (mostly in Japanese)

+- Internalism and externalism about understanding. _Japanese Student Research Notes of Philosophy of Science_, number 6, forthcoming.
 - On the factivity of understanding in epistemology. _Chiba University Graduate School of Humanities and Studies on Public Affairs Research Project Reports_, number 359, pages 40&ndash;49, February 2021.<br>\[[paper](https://opac.ll.chiba-u.jp/da/curator/109491/359-p040.pdf)\]

 ### Accounts